Movyl Technologies launches AI-based social marketing platform

 “Others give you a lot of false positives when they guess what an influencer likes,” Mori said.
 “We take the middle of the road and apply a number of filters.”

 Right now, the company charges $300 per person per month, with a one-month free trial.
 Mori contends customers can save tens of thousands of dollars per year.

-The company has only taken angel funding so far.
+Mori, a former Activision executive, started Movyl in 2015.
+The company currently has 12 employees, and it has only taken angel funding so far.

 Mori said AI should be applied across the whole marketing tech space.